 Recommendation 1: The NGS assay target region shall be defined; those areas that do not meet assay quality metrics shall be tested using an alternate method or removed from the reported target region.

-Recommendation 2: Assay quality metrics for successful target enrichment and library construction shall be defined during validation for the specific method and use case.
+Recommendation 2: Assay quality metrics for successful target enrichment and library construction shall be defined during validation for the specific method and intended use.

 Sequence Generation: